Mastercard/bundle-client-reference-app/README.md

  * Update the consumer and product enrollment information

  This Reference application is a guide for using Bundle Profile APIs for Consumer Product Enrollment.
- Please visit Mastercard Developer portal for more details about the API:[Mastercard Developers.](https://developer.mastercard.com/documentation/bundle-enablement)
+ Please visit Mastercard Developer portal for more details about the API: [Mastercard Developers.](https://developer.mastercard.com/documentation/bundle-enablement)

 ### Compatibility <a name="compatibility"></a>
 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or later